-Item Description USB 3.2 Gen 2 Type A Port (including 1 AC/DC powered USB Port) These USB ports are for low-speed peripherals such as keyboards, mice or scanners, and for high-speed peripherals such as external HDDs, digital video cameras or high-speed scanners etc. Devices can be plugged into the computer, and unplugged from the computer, without the need to turn the system off (if the power rating of your USB device is 500mA or above, make sure you use the power supply which comes with the device).
+Item Description USB 3.2 Gen 2 Type A Port (including 1 AC/DC powered US Port) These USB ports are for low-speed peripherals such as keyboards, mice or scanners, and for high-speed peripherals such as external HDDs, digital video cameras or high-speed scanners etc. Devices can be plugged into the computer, and unplugged from the computer, without the need to turn the system off (if the power rating of your USB device is 500mA or above, make sure you use the power supply which comes with the device).
 USB 3.2 (Gen 2) ports are capable of 10Gbps (SuperSpeed USB 10Gbps).
-This computer model features two USB 3.2 Gen 2 Type A ports (including 1 AC/DC Powered USB Port), two ThunderboltTM 4 ports with Power Delivery DC-In.
-Note : The maximum amount of current supplied by the USB ports is 900 mA for USB 3.2.
-The maximum amount of current supplied by the Thunderbolt port is 5V/3A.
-Note : The powered USB 3.2 Gen 2 port (2) in Figure 1 - 7 on page 1 - 17) (Type A) may be toggled on /off by means of the Fn + Power Button key combination.
+This model includes 2 USB 3.2 Gen 2 (Type A) ports (Including 1 AC/DC Powered USB Port) and 2 ThunderboltTM 5 Ports.
+Note: The maximum amount of current supplied by the USB ports is 900 mA for USB 3.2.
+The maximum amount of current supplied by the Thunderbolt port is 5V/3A in AC mode or 5V/1.5A in DC mode.
+Note: The powered USB 3.2 Gen 2 port (4) in Figure 1 - 5 on page 1 - 15) (Type A) may be toggled on /off by means of the Fn + Power Button key combination.
 When the powered USB port is on it will supply power (for charging devices only, not for operating devices) when the system is off but still powered by the AC/DC adapter plugged into a working outlet, or powered by the battery with a capacity level above 20% (this may not work with certain devices - see page 7 - 12).
-Toggle power to this port by using Fn + power button .
+Toggle power to this port by using Fn + power button.
+Note: The ThunderboltTM 5 port with Power Delivery DC-In is designed only to deliver power to charge the computer battery, and is not intended to run the computer under heavy use, nor any other functions such as powering external peripherals.